Derry Credit Union

 Today, Derry Credit Union Limited has over 27,000 members and over 7,000 minor savers.
 Operating under the motto not for profit, not for charity, but for service, Derry Credit Union Limited has successfully provided for its members a source of low cost credit and other financial benefits and services.

-Through the loyalty and dedication of its membership, Derry Credit Union Limited has flourished to become the unqualified success it is today.
+Through the loyalty and dedication of its membership, Derry Credit Union Limited has flourished to become the tremendous success it is today.